Mood Disorders Ottawa

 Refining my story: examines language, assumptions, and stigma.
 You will refine your story to connect with the hearts and minds of your audience.

-Practicing my story: 3 practice sessions will be offered as noted above after Modules 1, 2 and 3.
-You can practice presenting your story as it evolves (if desired), and receive feedback.
+Three practice sessions will be offered after modules 1, 2, and 3 where you can practice presenting your story as it evolves (if desired), and receive feedback.

 Facilitator: Sharon Roberts is a facilitator for Wellness Recovery Action Plan (WRAP), Pathways to Recovery and Peer to Peer Support Group for MDO.
 She is passionate about peer support and mental health recovery for herself and others experiencing mental illness.